aglover/aglover.github.com/source/_posts/2013-04-14-hybrid-inappropriateness.markdown

 {% img center /images/mine/marmalate_example.png %}

-Now look closely at the featured apps of each hybrid framework.
-They're distinctly different aren't they?
+Now look closely at the [featured apps](http://phonegap.com/app/feature/) of each [hybrid framework](http://www.madewithmarmalade.com/app-showcase).
+They're [distinctly](http://phonegap.com/blog/2011/11/07/phonegap-application-craft-pain-free-mobile-app-development/) [different][m2] aren't they?

 PhoneGap and the rest of the hybrid-web frameworks are good at producing informational apps.
 These apps can look beautiful and certainly can have some compelling features like tight integration with social networks and geo-tracking, for example.
 But they're inadequate for games and still lack a rich user experience when compared to more native apps like Flipboard or AngryBirds.